Rafael dos Anjos: Ultimate Fighting Championship

 dos Anjos made his UFC debut at UFC 91, losing to Jeremy Stephens.
 The fight was stopped in the third round after an uppercut knocked out dos Anjos.

 For his second UFC fight, dos Anjos faced Tyson Griffin at UFC Fight Night 18. dos Anjos lost the back-and-forth battle via unanimous decision.
 The bout was awarded Fight of the Night honors.

 dos Anjos was scheduled to fight Matt Wiman on 19 September 2009, at UFC 103, but due to a knee injury suffered by Wiman, he instead faced Rob Emerson. dos Anjos got a much-needed win by unanimous decision.

 dos Anjos then defeated Kyle Bradley via unanimous decision at UFC Fight Night 20.

 At UFC 112, dos Anjos defeated Terry Etim via second round armbar submission, earning him Submission of the Night honors.

 dos Anjos faced Clay Guida on 7 August 2010, at UFC 117.
 Guida appeared to injure the jaw of dos Anjos in the first round with a hook and would go on to defeat dos Anjos by submission (jaw injury) after dos Anjos tapped from the pressure being applied to his jaw while Guida had arm-and-head control.

 dos Anjos next faced George Sotiropoulos on 2 July 2011 at UFC 132 after replacing an injured Evan Dunham.
 Dos Anjos showcased his vastly improved striking skills, knocking out Sotiropoulos cold in the first round with a right hand.

 dos Anjos faced Gleison Tibau on 19 November 2011 at UFC 139.
 He lost the fight via split decision.

-dos Anjos faced Kamal Shalorus on 15 May 2012 at UFC on Fuel TV: The Korean Zombie vs. Poirier.
+dos Anjos faced Kamal Shalorus on 15 May 2012 at UFC on Fuel TV 3.
 After dropping Shalorus with a head kick, dos Anjos submitted him via rear-naked choke in the first round.